anandu106/ad_project/README.md

 - Follow the similar steps for creating Kali Linux, Ubuntu Server and Windows Server VMs.

+### Change IP address of the Ubuntu Server
+- Type "sudo nano /etc/netplan/50-cloud-init.yaml"
+- Edit the file exactly how it is shown below.
+IMAGE
+- Save the file and type "sudo netplan apply"
+- Type "ip a" and "ping google.com" to test connectivity.

+### Change name and IP address of the Windows 10 VM
+- Rename the VM to target-PC.
+- Change IP address.
+- Follow the similar steps for the Windows Server.

 ### Install Splunk Instance on the Ubuntu Server
 - Download Splunk Enterprise from here on your host machine.
 - Got to the Ubuntu Server settings in VMware and add a shared folder.
 - The path of the folder should be where the Splunk installation file is downloaded on the host machine.